guettli/programming-guidelines/README.md

 Do you spot the big risk?

+Shell scripts are fine if they are conditionless.
+This means no "if", no "else", no "for".
+For example in a Dockerfile you can use "RUN ...." commands to create a custom image.
+But I would not call things like this a shell script.
+It is just a sequence of commands to execute.

 ### Portable Shell Scripts

 I think writing portable shell scripts and avoiding bashism (shell